 In my opinion the process, discipline and HABIT needs to come first.
 Only then do you start looking for technology solutions to support the process.

-Having said all of this, I do actually advocate simply using your phone to take photos of your completed pages and share them, as another huge part of innovation is collaborating with other people to get feedback and input on your thoughts!
+Having said all of this, I do advocate simply using your phone to take photos of your completed pages and sharing them, as another huge part of innovation is collaborating with other people to get feedback and input on your thoughts!

-This page and the associated sub-sections dedicated to each workbook will be continually updated and added to as more of the tools are published so please bookmark and come back again soon.
+This page and the associated sub-sections dedicated to each workbook / worksheet will be continually updated and added to as more of the tools are published so please bookmark and come back again soon.

 Horizon Scanning TIPS